tryton-vanmeer/tryton-vanmeer.github.io/content/blog/custom-arch-linux-image.md

 Various tweaks are made in the usual way of editing system files.
 The `airootfs` folder acts as an overlay and you can make these customizations here.

-To quote the Arch Wiki page for Archiso:
+{{<note>}}

-> Any administrative task that you would do while following the installation guide (or after installation) can be scripted by editing `airootfs/root/customize_airootfs.sh`, except for package installation.
+Any administrative task that you would do while following the installation guide (or after installation) can be scripted by editing `airootfs/root/customize_airootfs.sh`, except for package installation.
 The script is written from the perspective of the running live system, i.e. in the script the path / refers to the root of the running live system.
+{{</note>}}

 In `customize_airootfs.sh`, I do things like adding the live user, enabling systemd units, and sed'ing configs.